AbdelrahmanBl/code-link-booster/README.md

 Booster::getSelectBoxTableOptions(User::query(), 'id', 'name')
 ```
 ### 2- Table Cast Options
-You can select data from table for a casting field by enter these parameters:
+You can select data from a table for a casting field by entering these parameters:
 - [x] 1st the select query builder.
 - [x] 2nd the extra select you must enter all the selected fields + the fields that the casting depending on.
 - [ ] 3rd the casting attribute/column name for option's label.